Ace (Doctor Who): Character history

 If the series had continued, the production team's intent was to have Ace eventually enter the Prydonian Academy on the Doctor's home planet of Gallifrey and train to be a Time Lord.
 The story Ice Time by Marc Platt, in which this would happen, was never made.
 When the Seventh Doctor is next seen in the 1996 Doctor Who television movie, he is travelling alone, with no reference made as to what had happened to Ace.
 In "The Power of the Doctor" (2022), it is said that Ace and the Doctor had some sort of "fallout" which led to her leaving, although what exactly happened is never clarified.

 However, in The Sarah Jane Adventures story Death of the Doctor, Sarah Jane reveals that she has done research on some of the Doctor's companions, and found that "Dorothy" runs a charity called "A Charitable Earth".
 A promotional video made to advertise the Blu-ray release of Doctor Who's twenty-sixth season shows Ace as the head of A Charitable Earth.

 She appeared in "The Power of the Doctor" celebrating the BBC Centenary, alongside the returning former companion Tegan Jovanka, the two of them now having been hired by Kate Stewart to work as UNIT freelancers.
 Ace is reunited with the Doctor - now in their thirteenth incarnation - and helps to defeat the Master, the Cybermen and the Daleks, briefly working alongside the Thirteenth Doctor's former companion Graham O'Brien to blow up the Daleks' volcano base.
 During the adventure, an AI hologram of the Doctor briefly takes on the form of the Seventh Doctor who reconciles with Ace for their falling out.
 After the adventure, Ace joins Graham's companion support group.

 In Tales of the TARDIS, Ace reunited with an aged Seventh Doctor and discussed their adventures.
 They also discussed the meeting with Fenric and both apologised to each other for falling out.
+After this, Ace reflected on how she went to visit her grandmother years after Fenric and expressed her love for the Doctor as the father she never had.
+They then decided to take a trip together across time and space in the TARDIS.